 Dorothy Hood: Celestial Voids will be on view at McClain Gallery through December 28, 2024.

-Dorothy Hood (b.
+DOROTHY HOOD (b.
 1918, Bryan, Texas, US; d.
 2000, Houston, Texas, US), whose paintings, collage work, and drawings McClain Gallery has presented in exhibitions and art fairs in New York, Dallas, Los Angeles, Chicago, Miami and Houston, was a modern master.
 Hood spent her formative years in Mexico City from 1941 until her return to Houston in the early 1960s.
 During this dynamic period, poet and political activist Pablo Neruda introduced her to renowned muralist José Clemente Orozco, who not only gave her her first studio but also served as her mentor from 1943 onward.
 While in Mexico, she developed close ties with Latin American artists, literati, and intellectuals, many of whom were fleeing war-torn Europe.
 Hood quickly became a respected artist in Mexico City, with her work deeply influenced by the surrealists she encountered there.

 In 1944, Hood’s drawing The Seeming Beginning (1943), an ink and pencil work on paper, was acquired by the Museum of Modern Art (MoMA) in New York through the efforts of John McAndrew, MoMA’s curator of architecture, who introduced the work to Dorothy Miller, MoMA’s eminent curator and foremost expert on American art.
 The piece was subsequently featured in two significant MoMA exhibitions—Drawings from the Museum Collection (1947) and Figures and Faces (1954)—both of which received critical attention, with the drawing specifically highlighted in the MoMA press release for both exhibitions.
 Hood had her first New York solo exhibition at the prestigious Willard Gallery in 1950.